Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Results

-For the Water Sequestration model, no radius valley can be fitted conclusively around the three lowest stellar mass bins.
+For the Water Sequestration model, no radius valley can be fitted conclusively around the two lowest stellar mass bins.
 Although there is a transition in density space, the existence of steam worlds with low mass ($\sim2\,$M$_{\oplus}$) makes this density valley undetectable in radius space.
-This can also be seen when comparing the mass-radius relations shown in Fig. \ref{fig:m_r_stmasses_mixed} with Fig. \ref{fig:m_r_stmasses_waterincore}.
+This can also be seen when comparing the mass-radius relations shown in Fig. \ref{fig:m_r_stmasses_mixed} with Fig. \ref{fig:m_r_stmasses_waterincore} and again supports the aforementioned interpretations of the radius valley in \citet{Venturini2024} and \citet{Luque2022} although here with a stronger overlap due to the low-mass volatile-rich planets.